Join the surgery

 Registering with a GP practice

-To register permanently, you’ll need to complete a registration form and New Patient Questionnaire.
-You can either:
+To register permanently, you’ll need to complete a Registration Form and New Patient Questionnaire.
+Please make sure that you complete both forms.

-When you register with us, it’s recommended that you provide information to confirm your:
+When you register with us, it’s important that you provide information to confirm your:

 This means you can be matched to your existing NHS records.
 You shouldn’t be delayed or refused registration at a GP practice if you can’t provide identification or proof of address.